 Advanced Placement Exceptions

 If students have advanced placement credits in chemistry equivalent to 030.101 and 102 Introductory Chemistry I & II, the requirement for the Introductory Chemistry Lab 030.105-106 is waived.
-It would be possible for these students, while taking Calculus, to take General Physics during the freshman year.
+It would be possible for these students, while taking Calculus, to take General Physics during the first year.

 Advanced placement credits in 110.106-107 Calculus I and II will satisfy the requirement for the biology major.
 If a student tests into and successfully completes Calculus II, the biology department will waive the requirement for Calculus.
 These students, however, should consider additional math (Calculus III, Linear Algebra, Differential Equations) or statistics.
 This is especially important for students wishing to apply to medical school programs after graduation, since these programs usually require one year of mathematics and/or statistics courses taken while in college.